Peru reports first patient carrying the Zika virus

 "It was inevitable that cases of imported Zika would arrive to Peru," Velasquez said at a news conference.
 "The patient is isolated and we're taking steps to prevent its spread."

-The Venezuelan man passed through the northern coastal city of Tumbes before coming to the capital, and health authorities there are bolstering efforts to eradicate mosquitos, Velasquez said.
+The Venezuelan man passed through the northern coastal city of Tumbes before coming to the capital, and health authorities there are bolstering efforts to eradicate mosquitoes, Velasquez said.

 Zika is linked to severe birth defects and is "spreading explosively" in the Americas, according to the World Health Organization.